vkcode2005/Nami/README.md

-this is a virtual assistant  who can work like alexa ,ssiri etc assistant.
+this is a virtual assistant  who can work like alexa ,siri etc assistant.